The Enemy Below: Writing

+Mayes preferred the original ending where the two captains died, after the American tried to rescue the German.
+"The point was Dick and I both felt that these two characters were men who had no reason to live," said Mayes.
+"There's much more feeling if they should die, one finally trying to help the other after killing him.
+But the studio said, "No, you like both of them.
+You can't kill them.
+It'll disappoint the audience."...One of those things one must do."

 Casting

 The anti-Nazi U-boat captain was portrayed by actor Curd Jürgens, who had been an actual critic of Nazism in his native Germany.
 In 1944, after filming Wiener Mädeln, he got into an argument with Robert Kaltenbrunner (brother of high-ranking Austrian SS official Ernst Kaltenbrunner), SS-Obersturmbannführer Otto Skorzeny, and a member of Baldur von Schirach's staff in a Viennese bar without knowing who they were.
 Jürgens was arrested and sent to a labor camp for the "politically unreliable" in Hungary.
 After a few weeks, he managed to escape and went into hiding.
 Jürgens became an Austrian citizen after the war.